tanaynistala/geo-guide/_country-guides/CHE.md

 # Signage

+In Switzerland, there are 2 types of very useful signs.

+1. Green (highway) and blue (mainroads) directional signs to decently sized towns.
+They also have roadnumbers sometimes.
+2. Townexit/entry signs (blue for bigger towns and white for very small villages) sometimes have the canton abbreviations on them.
+On their backsides      they have distances to the next bigger town down the road.

 # Architecture

 In Switzerland there are 4 general tips for architecture.
 Note that these are all tendencies.
 There are always exceptions!